download

 "Things that happen".

 Of course when it happens with four laps to go and you're fighting for the title it must bother you a lot.
 However, the German appears to be struggling with the set-up of the F2003-GA.
-The new regulations impose compromises between qualifying and the race that he, a perfectionist by nature, sometimes struggles to resolve.
+The new regulations impose compromises between qualifying and the race that he, a perfectionist by nature, sometimes struggles to figure out.
 What did he think when he saw in the mirrors that the tyre was flat?

 Otherwise it would have been an almost perfect race?